 Skippy White holds a special place in my development as a music professional.
 My first job in the record industry was working at Skippy’s.
 Working for him I learned how records and songs were launched and marketed; how artists were discovered by the audience, and by what methods product is distributed across the country to be promoted and sold in stores, online and played on radio, television and streams.

 Skippy White’s stores was the training ground for many recording professionals who came out of Boston.
-Skippy’s stores survived the transition from vinyl to tape cassettes to compact discs and competition from Strawberries and Tower Records, yet in the end, they were all casualties of digital technology.
+Skippy’s stores survived the transition from vinyl to tape cassettes to compact discs and your domain name competition from Strawberries and Tower Records, yet in the end, they were all casualties of digital technology.

 The loss of the record stores left a gaping hole in the cultural and music landscape of Roxbury and Greater Boston, Skippy White remains a radio icon with his Oldies and Gospel shows heard on The Urban Heat, 98.1 FM, Boston.